How to Quantify Fibrosis: 4 Methods Comparison (2026)

 These methods move beyond the 2D limitations of tissue slides to measure the absolute amount of the entire tissue block or specific soluble markers.

-- Hydroxyproline Assay Guide "Absolute Quantification of Total Collagen."
+"Absolute Quantification of Total Collagen."
 The principles and troubleshooting of this robust chemical method that calculates the total collagen deposition (µg/mg tissue) of the entire tissue without sampling bias.
+Includes organ-specific tips, expected value ranges, and commercial kit comparison.

 State-of-the-art approaches to track longitudinal changes without sacrificing animals.
 This greatly contributes to the 3Rs (Reduction) and strongly supports "Therapeutic" dosing study designs.